Evgeni Berzin: 1993: The first season

-In his first season as a professional, Berzin rode as a domestique for team captain Piotr Ugrumov, who would finish second overall, at the Giro d'Italia.
+In his first season as a professional, Berzin rode as a domestique for team captain Piotr Ugrumov, who would finish second overall at the Giro d'Italia.
 Berzin himself finished the Giro in 90th place.
 He also rode the 1993 Tour of Britain, where he finished second on stage 4.
 The end of the stage was notable for the on-road arguments between Berzin and the stage winner, Peter de Clercq, as Berzin had refused to assist with pace-making over the final 10 km of the stage.
-The same year, he was the runner-up in the Settimana Ciclistica, in Lombarda, Italy.
+The same year, he was the runner-up in the Settimana Ciclistica, in Lombardia, Italy.
 He finished the season ranked 379th in the UCI Road World Rankings.

 1994: Rise to stardom

 Electronics company Gewiss took over lead sponsorship of Berzin's team for 1994 and brought on sports physician Michele Ferrari from the University of Ferrara as the new team doctor.
 Berzin was competitive right from the outset of the new season.
 He was in the top three at the Tour Méditerranéen, Trofeo Laigueglia, and Settimana Siciliana.
 He then finished second overall to teammate Giorgio Furlan at Tirreno–Adriatico.
 He won the time trial at the Critérium International, and finished third overall, as Furlan again won the race.
 Berzin finished the Tour of the Basque Country in second place behind Tony Rominger and signed a contract extension with Gewiss–Ballan at higher wages until 1996.